 5 carefully crafted modules will be explored

 Developing and articulating precise, relevant and powerful verbal instructions for guiding students toward their fullest potential.
 Establish efficiency in your language right off the bat.
-Learning to bring the wisdom of a strong personal yoga practice into effective teaching strategies.
-In this model we to discover some of the foundational postures and transitions of a flow Yoga practice.
-You will learn how to practice and teach these poses safely.
-Understand the anatomy of breath and how to harness it to help your students.
+Learn to harness the wisdom of a strong personal yoga practice to offer compelling and effective instruction.
+Discover the foundational postures and transitions of a flow Yoga practice.
+Understand the anatomy of breath and how to employ it to serve your students.

 This is where a certification from Sound Method really sets you apart from other new teachers.
 Learn progressive, mindful sequencing strategies to maximize the success of students of all levels.
 You will be introduced to sequencing models that will lend cohesiveness to your classes.
 Learn hands on adjustments and corrections to guide and empower students toward their fullest potential.
 Learning to build classes for targeted populations and the use of yoga for therapeutic purposes.
 In module three we begin to understand how to combine poses and transitions to help students reach their goals.

 Discover the “other” anatomy such as the chakras, nadis, vayus, bandhas.
 Addressing the chakratic system and it’s many aspects and practical application.
 We’ll also address styles and techniques for meditation in this Module.
 Discover a whole new realm of asana practice when we apply energetic principles individual poses as well as sequencing strategies.